2021 New York City Council election

-The 2021 New York City Council election were held on November 2, 2021.
+The 2021 New York City Council elections were held on November 2, 2021.
 The primary elections were held on June 22, 2021.
-There were several special elections for seats vacated in 2020 and early 2021; these special elections were the first to use ranked-choice voting in city council elections after it was approved by a ballot question in 2019.
+There were several special elections for seats vacated in 2020 and early 2021; these special elections were the first to use ranked-choice voting in city council elections after it was approved by a ballot question in 2019 and the second to use ranked-choice voting since New York City repealed PR-STV in 1945.
 Due to redistricting after the 2020 Census, candidates also ran for two-year terms instead of four-year terms for the first time, stemming from the New York City Charter overhaul in 1989.
 Four-year terms will resume in the 2025 election after another two-year election in 2023.

 Incumbents not seeking re-election

 Term-limited incumbents

 28 council members (26 Democrats and 2 Republicans) are prevented from seeking a third (fourth for pre-2010 council members) consecutive term due to term limits that were renewed by voters in a ballot referendum in 2010.